 A Classic Look for a Modern Game

 Although building a game for Quest 3 makes things more challenging due to the standalone headset being much less powerful than a modern game console or PC, the choice of an Arkham game specifically actually had a hidden advantage.
-Because the visual foundation of the series is ultimately based Arkham Asylum (2009), the graphical bar to match was more forgiving than trying to evoke the graphics of a modern AAA game.
+Because the visual foundation of the series is ultimately based on Arkham Asylum (2009), the graphical bar to match was more forgiving than trying to evoke the graphics of a modern AAA game.

 Still, getting the look right required not just lots of optimization work, but also really understanding what makes an Arkham game look the way it does.
 Art director Matt Kohr explains how the studio approached this challenge.